Mochatr/github-user-activity/README.md

 # GitHub Activity CLI

+This Project is one of the projects suggested to learn Java.
+You can find the project requirements [here](https://roadmap.sh/projects/github-user-activity).

 This is a simple command-line interface (CLI) application written in Java that fetches and displays the recent activity of a GitHub user.
 The application uses the GitHub API to retrieve the user's activity and displays it in the terminal.

 ## Features